-In [8] a partitioned approach is introduced trying to avoid this problem by decoupling the motions in the axis of the camera reference system perpendiculars to the image plane, usually known as z-axis.
-The traditional IBVS takes the form $\dot{}{xyz} = J{xy}^+\dot{}z\dot{}z$ while this partitioned takes the form $\dot{r}{xy} = J{xy}^+\{s - \dot{J}z\dot{}z\}$ for the xy movements, being s the feature point coordinate error and, J{xyz} , J{xy} , J_z the respective images jacobian for the three cartesian axes of the camera reference system, the camera plane axes (x,y)and the z-axis perpendicular to the image plane.
-The movements in the zaxis are described based on two new features for translational and rotational movements.
+In [9] a partitioned approach is introduced trying to avoid this problem by decoupling the motions in the axis of the camera reference system perpendiculars to the image plane, usually known as z-axis.
+The traditional IBVS takes the form $\dot{x}{yz} = J^{+r}{xyz}\dot{s}$ while this partitioned takes the form $\dot{r}{xy} = J^{+}{xy}\{s - J_z \cdot r_z\}$ for the xy movements, being s the feature point coordinate error and, J{xyz} , J{xy} , J_z the respective images jacobian for the three cartesian axes of the camera reference system, the camera plane axes (x, y) and the z-axis perpendicular to the image plane.
+The movements in the z-axis are described based on two new features for translational and rotational movements.

-2.5.8 Neural Networks
+2.3.5 Neural Networks

 In IBVS the use of the image Jacobian is needed in order to define a relation between the image features space and the robot's movements space, this matrix is not easily constructed even in the knowledged of the robot's kinematics and the camera model.
 Moreover, the use of the inverse of the image Jacobian does not provide large features movements in the image due to the large motions errors derived of the implicit linearization, in the worst case the image jacobian might be singular.
 Some approaches have tried to avoid the inconvenientes derived from the image jacobian using a tragetory generation.

-The works done in [38, 39] proposed the use of nueral networks in the design of a learning control system for visual servoing, where the a priori knowledge of the robot kinematics or the pose of the target respect to the robot was not assumed.
-Then, in [23] a self-organizing visual servoing system was proposed, where the learning of a the feature Jacobian is done despite the geometric dimensions.
-The use of a fuzzy controller with a supervised capability was proposed in [?], where the elements of the image Jacobian do not take into account the relative distance between the target and the robot, using only the image features information.
+The works done in [49, 50] proposed the use of nueral networks in the design of a learning control system for visual servoing, where the a priori knowledge of the robot kinematics or the pose of the target respect to the robot was not assumed.
+Then, in [25] a self-organizing visual servoing system was proposed, where the learning of a the feature Jacobian is done despite the geometric dimensions.
+The use of a fuzzy controller with a supervised capability was proposed in [32], where the elements of the image Jacobian do not take into account the relative distance between the target and the robot, using only the image features information, however a satisfactory performance can not be assured due tho the fact that the learning algorithm makes use of a simple gradient method.
+Later, in [34] this approach was improved by defining a fuzzy membership function based neural network (FMFNN) for approximating the nonlinear mapping avoiding the use of the inverse of the Jacobian.
+This approach trains the network to generate fast movements in the robot when the target is far away and more slowly movements when it is near of the desired features, although this approach still do not make use of the robot dynamics in determaining the desired feature trajectories, and only the simulation results were presented.
+In order to take into account the robot dynamics the work in [33] was done, presenting the results with a real robot, where the robot first moves in a perpendicular direction to the object and then an orientational motion control is applied only when the target object is near its desired pose.
+Some works [35, 77, ?, 20] define the neuro-controller as a composition of subnetwork modules.